enciphers-team/ThreadsApp/README.md

 REACT_APP_API_BASE_URL=http://localhost:4000 // Or <Your_Node.js_API_URL>
 ```

-if you are deploying application using nginx configuration below, then use following in env.
+if you are deploying application using nginx configuration, then use following in env.
 ```
-REACT_APP_API_BASE_URL=http://localhost:4000/api/ // (Or "<Your_Node.js_API_URL>/api/" for eg if you are deploying on domain hten give value as https://example.com/api/ otherwise if running on some instance or server then give value as http://<your-instance-ip>:4000)
+REACT_APP_API_BASE_URL=http://localhost:4000/api/ // (Or "<Your_Node.js_API_URL>/api/" for eg if you are deploying on domain example.com then give value as https://example.com/api/ otherwise if running on some instance or server then give value as http://<your-instance-ip>:4000)
 DANGEROUSLY_DISABLE_HOST_CHECK=true
 ```